cerner/fhir.cerner.com/content/soarian/r4/clinical/diagnostics/observation.md

 ### Extensions

-   *  valueAttachment: The URL for this extension is defined as: `http://hl7.org/fhir/5.0/StructureDefinition/extension-Observation.valueAttachment` This extension is defined and referenced from the newer version of Fast Healthcare Interoperability Resources<sup>®</sup> (FHIR<sup>®</sup>).
+   *  valueAttachment: This extension's URL is `http://hl7.org/fhir/5.0/StructureDefinition/extension-Observation.valueAttachment`.
+This extension is defined and referenced from the newer version of Fast Healthcare Interoperability Resources<sup>®</sup> (FHIR<sup>®</sup>).
 See [Extensions for converting between versions](https://www.hl7.org/fhir/r4/versions.html#extensions) and [R5 Snapshot of Observation.value](https://hl7.org/fhir/2020Feb/observation-definitions.html#Observation.value_x_) for more information.

 ## Search